 Get test coverage right, every time

 View line-by-line test coverage data within diffs.
-See coverage on new lines of code in your pull requests and avoid regressions by never merging insufficiently tested code.
+See coverage on new lines of code in pull requests and avoid regressions by never merging insufficiently tested code.

 Win the fight against technical debt

-Our 10-point technical debt inspection flags maintainability issues relating to duplication, complexity, and structure before they’re merged.
+Their 10-point technical debt inspection flags maintainability issues relating to duplication, complexity, and structure before they’re merged.

 Remove the pain from code review

-Automatically enforce your coding style and standards on every pull request.
+Automatically enforce coding style and standards on every pull request.
 Raise awareness about code quality and focus conversations on what matters.